-In Reception, Year 1 and Year 2, all the children have daily phonics sessions which help them with their reading and writing.
+In Reception, Year 1 and Year 2, all the children have daily phonics sessions which help them with their reading, writing and spelling.
 Teachers plan these sessions following the 'Letters and Sounds' framework.
 In addition to these sessions, targeted intervention sessions are run in phonics, to help some children develop these skills.

-All children have a reading book, which is chosen for them from a large bank of 'banded' reading books, which is matched to the stage of their reading development.
-These books come from a range reading schemes, including Oxford Reading Tree, Collins Big Cat and Pearson Phonic Bugs.
+All children will have a reading book, which is chosen for them from a large bank of reading books, which is matched to the stage of their reading and phonic development.
+These books come from a range reading schemes, including Collins Big Cat, Floppy’s Phonics and Pearson Phonic Bugs.
 These books are fully decodable and can be read independently by your child and with letter sounds they have been taught in school.
 Later on in school, children move on to choosing their own reading books from a selection of ‘Book Bands’ and 'Free Readers'.

 In class, children also take part in regular 'guided reading' sessions, where they work on developing reading and comprehension skills such as inference and deduction.

 Children also enjoy regular stories and 'class novels' in class, which often link to the topic the class is working on.
-They also visit the school library each week, borrowing books to take home and read for pleasure.
+They also visit the school library each week, borrowing books to take home and read for pleasure and enjoyment.